TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 TotalAV also includes antivirus scans, real-time protection, and protection against phishing and ransomware.
 Unfortunately, it doesn’t include a firewall with any operating system.

-If parental controls are important for your family, you won’t find those with either of these products.
+If parental controls are important for your family, you won’t find them with either of these products.
 That may not be a deal breaker, but it’s worth noting for those who are looking for that option.

 Winner: TotalAV wins.
 Although the features are similar, some options with Kaspersky are only offered if you pay for higher-priced plans.